 …in Zagreb…

-The prestigious Zagreb Film Festival – now in its 23nd year – showcases films from debut or new filmmakers from across the world with prizes awarded in several categories.
-It will be held from 10th to 16th November 2025.
+The prestigious Zagreb Film Festival – now in its 24th year – showcases films from debut or new filmmakers from across the world with prizes awarded in several categories.
+It will be held from 9th to 15th November 2026.

 …all over Croatia…

 Martinje (or the Feast of St Martin) is celebrated in many places in Croatia on or near 11th November.
-This is the day when thanks are given to St Martin for a good wine harvest, and also the day when wine has matured so it is now suitable for drinking.
+This is the day when thanks are given to St Martin for a good wine harvest, and also the day when the wine has matured so it is now suitable for drinking.
 Check locally to see what celebrations are taking place – as well as celebrating wine, good food will be on offer too.

 …all over Croatia…